Vee-Mukoma/contact-book-app/README.md

 If prompted, enter your API key.
 This will be saved to localStorage.

 Begin using the app to manage your contacts.

+## 🎓 Project Context

+This project was built as part of my learning journey at the **FNB App Academy**.